 There are two significant expenses you should expect over and above the price you pay for your cruise:

-1. Transfers, Hotels, and Flights to suit your cruise booking
+1. Transfers, hotels, and flights to match your cruise booking

 Decide how you are going to tackle your flight and hotel package.
 And transport to and from the cruise terminal.